Homeschool fun activities are AMAZING ways to add energy and excitement to your homeschooling adventures.

 This year, our homeschool includes a preschooler, two elementary level students, one middle schooler, and one high schooler (gulp!).
-I found and organized these homeschool fun activities for all ages to make sure my boys stay excited about learning and maintain my sanity.
+I found and organized these homeschool fun activities for all ages to make sure my boys stay excited about learning (and so I can maintain my sanity!).

 You know your kids best.
 Some of these homeschool fun activities might be more appropriate for younger or older students.
-Use your best judgment and enjoy creating special memories with your kids.
+Use your best judgment, get creative, and enjoy creating special memories with your kids.

 When we started homeschooling, I was a complete Type A control freak.
 I was under the assumption that we "had" to homeschool from 8:30 a.m. to 3:30 p.m. and maintain a tight schedule.
 Our homeschool life was planned down to the minute!

-After a few horrendously draining days and my older boys whispering about returning to public school, I knew I had to make a change.
+After a few horrendously draining days and my older boys whispering about returning to public school, I knew I had to make a change for our family.
 A change in my thinking and doing.
 Because all of us were ready to abandon the homeschool ship!

 In a moment of desperation, I let my boys go outside to play so I could have a new homeschool mommy breather (a.k.a. lay my weary head down on the dining room table and indulge myself in a really good sob fest).
 Through tears and a few hiccups, I found myself mesmerized by the scene outside our back window.